-Bruny Island is a stunning 362-square-kilometre island located off the south-eastern coast of Tasmania, Australia.
-Bruny Island today is known as UNESCO World Heritage Wilderness area.
+Bruny Island is a stunning 362-square-kilometre island off the south-eastern coast of Tasmania, Australia.
+Bruny Island today is known as a UNESCO World Heritage Wilderness area.

 Bruny Island is home to stunning wilderness and wildlife that stretches into The Great Southern Ocean.
 It is home to abundant, unique Australian animals that are a must-see on any Australian trip.